eballetbo/chromebooks/docs/source/rockchip-demo.rst

   $ sudo apt install qemu-kvm ovmf

 Now that that’s done, let’s create the images, run:

 .. code-block:: sh

+  Export the architecture of your device:

+  $ export architecture=
+  or
+  $ export architecture=armhf

+  And then run:
-  $ $GOPATH/bin/debos -m 4G tools/debos/images/weston/scp-demo.yaml
+  $ $GOPATH/bin/debos -m 4G -t architecture:$architecture tools/debos/images/weston/rockchip-demo.yaml

 Will create the following output:

-- debian-scp-demo-sid-arm64.tar.gz, a tarball with the debian weston based filesystem.
+- debian-scp-demo-sid-$architecture.tar.gz, a tarball with the debian weston based filesystem.

 The Docker way to build the demo rootfs
 =======================================